 Osteoarthritis, also called degenerative joint disease, is the most common form of arthritis.
 It occurs most often in older people.
 This disease affects the tissue covering the ends of bones in a joint (cartilage).
 In a person with osteoarthritis, the cartilage becomes damaged and worn out, causing pain, swelling, stiffness and restricted movement in the affected joint.
 This condition most commonly affects the joints in knees.
 Rarely, the disease may affect the shoulders, wrists and feet.

 Osteoarthritis is caused by the wearing-out of the cartilage covering the bone ends in a joint.
 This may be due to being overweight, excessive strain over prolonged periods of time, previous fracture, growth abnormalities, joint diseases, injury or deformity.

 Some people have congenital abnormalities of the joints that cause early degeneration and subsequently cause osteoarthritis.

-Normally, the kneecap fits in the groove, but uneven groove can cause the kneecap to slide off resulting in partial or complete dislocation of the kneecap.
+Normally, the kneecap fits in the groove, but an uneven groove can cause the kneecap to slide off, resulting in partial or complete dislocation of the kneecap.